Based in | Germany |

 Access to the log data of mail or web servers or the email content of a mailbox requires a judge’s decision to disclose/search, unless the investigating authorities can directly establish “imminent danger”.
 The telecommunications provider has no legal means at its disposal, even against the search order; it can no longer defend itself against the “confiscation” of the log data.

 A judge can force Mailbox.org to turn over its logs without any recourse.
-Investigators can likewise force Mailbox.org to turn over its logs without any recourse if they can establish “imminent danger.”
+Investigators can, likewise, force Mailbox.org to turn over its logs without any recourse if they can establish “imminent danger.”

 However, we cannot judge whether the database data you provided when you registered is correct and accurate.
 If you encrypt your email traffic with PGP, we are also not able to make the content of these emails readable either.

 While Mailbox.org has to turn over this data, if you register anonymously, use a good VPN provider to hide your IP Address, and encrypt all your messages with PGP, the data is likely to be of little use to whoever wants it.
+Two of our top recommendations are NordVPN and ExpressVPN.

 Mailbox.org Transparency Report

-Mailbox.org publishes yearly Transparency Reports on their site.
+Mailbox.org publishes yearly Transparency Reports on its site.
 The reports go back to 2013 (the entire life of the service), which is great.
 However, there isn’t really much information in the reports, as you can see here.

 As the site says: